aakash4800-associate/newALSAlaw/src/content/practice-areas/notary-services.md

 - Corporate and commercial documentation
 - Personal and family instruments
 - Verification and attestation
-- Sensitive and confidential matters
+- Sensitive matters handled with discretion